alakae/draw-things-flux-guide/README.md

 This guide explains how to work with [Flux](https://blackforestlabs.ai) models, tools, and LoRAs in the [Draw Things](https://drawthings.ai) app on macOS.
 It provides instructions, examples, and configurations with the aim of offering sane defaults to help new users get started quickly.
-The guide covers various model types like `Flux.1 [schnell]`, `Flux.1 [dev]`, inpainting/outpainting options, and specialized LoRAs for depth and edge-guided generation.

 **Note:** This guide is open to contributions.
 If you want to improve or extend it, feel free to submit a pull request on GitHub.
 PRs are welcome!